 As a city attorney and counsel to special districts, David regularly advised clients on all matters of local government law including public records, open meetings, ethics, zoning, finance and elections.
 He also regularly drafted and negotiated annexation and development agreements, bid packages and contracts for large-scale construction projects, and joint purchasing agreements.
 His work on behalf of private developers and builders has achieved significant land use entitlements, development approvals and vested rights for successful commercial and residential projects.

 David’s career also includes three years in federal government service with the National Archives and Records Administration where he administered FOIA requests and negotiated deeds of gift for the Office of Presidential Libraries.
-He also served as the director of a 240 acre state historical site and museum with thirty employees and a $1,000,000 budget giving him insight into the duties and responsibilities of municipal managers.
+He also served as the director of a 240 acre state historical site and museum in Wisconsin with 30 employees and a $1,000,000 budget giving him insight into the duties and responsibilities of municipal managers.

 - Preparation and negotiation of Telecommunications Site Construction and Lease Option Agreements for special districts

 - Secured land use entitlements for a three-story, multi-tenant 102,000 square foot medical office building

 - Obtained development approvals for a 36-unit townhome subdivision.